malinlarsson/courses/Metagenomics/1711/tutorial.md

 ##### Bin annotation

-Now we should have a collection of MAGs that we can further analyse.
+Now we should have a collection of MAGs that we can further analyze.
 The first step is to predict genes again, as right now we only have raw genomic sequences.
 We will use a different tool this time, one of my all-time-favorites : `prokka`.

 This tool does gene prediction as well as some quiet good annotations, and is actually quiet easy to run!